 I also think traveling with someone is a fantastic way to really get to know them on a deeper level.
 My husband, Nick, and I have been traveling together now for 10 years and we’ve grown together immensely through our travels.

 We’ve adopted a travel style that’s all our own and that works really well for us, and we know each other’s buttons and breaking points.
 Prior to traveling with Nick, I traveled a lot with my friend Sarah and we always had such fun.
 I will always have incredibly fond memories of our trips together.
 We built a bond of friendship that will never fade.

 The memories you make and will cherish forever are worth more than anything you could buy.

-It gives you major bragging rights when you can say “I’ve been there,” while watching Anthony Bourdain on TV.
+It gives you major bragging rights when you can say “I’ve been there,” while watching Travel TV.

 You will meet some of the friendliest, like-minded people who might turn out to be your friends for life.

 On a group trip to China that Sarah and I went on in 2010, we met and quickly became friends with the nicest, coolest people we’ve ever come across on our trips.
 Their names were Steve and Carole and they were from California.